What is Occupational Health & Why is It Important?

 - Biological hazards – These hazards are associated with working with animals, infectious plants, or people.
 These could occur while working in daycare, nursing homes, laboratories, etc. where employees could be exposed to this type of hazard.
 Examples include body fluid, bacteria, animal droppings, fungi, or viruses.

 - Ergonomic hazards – These occur when the body positions, kind of work, or working conditions put stress and strain on the worker’s body.
 They are difficult to recognize since you do not always immediately feel the discomfort or adverse effect.
 Short-term exposure may result in soreness the next day.
-Other examples include poor posture, improper body mechanics, improperly adjusted workstation or chair, awkward movement, and repetitive lifting.
+Other examples include poor posture, improper body mechanics, an improperly adjusted workstation or chair, awkward movement, and repetitive lifting.

 - Chemical hazards – These hazards can occur when a worker has exposure to chemical preparation in the workplace.
 This can include gas, liquid, or solid.
 Adverse effects can include illness, skin irritations, or breathing problems.
 Employers will need to create an environment of adaptation to prevent exposure.